Ethnic groups in Chicago: Syrian Americans

 In the late 19th century, people from Ottoman Syria, including Muslims from modern day Palestinian territories and historical Palestine and Christians from modern-day Lebanon and Syria, moved to Chicago; at the time people in all three groups were called "Syrians".
 Many Syrians who moved to Chicago originally were street peddlers.
 As time passed, they opened linen, carpet, and other luxury good stores; wholesale stores; and dry goods retail stores.
 In 1893 Syrians who wished to sell products at the Columbian Exposition began arriving to Chicago.
 30 Syrian families lived in Chicago at the time World War II started.
 Until World War II Muslims from the Palestine area living in Chicago were almost all male, and they sent money to relatives in the Middle East and returned to their mother country to retire.
 Palestinian Christians began moving to the Chicago area in the 1960s.
 After the Six-Day War in 1967 additional Syrians moved to Chicago.

 There is a mosque in Bridgeview and a Greek Orthodox Christian church in Cicero, which is patronized by Palestinian Christians and Jordanian Christians.

 Other Middle Eastern groups present in Chicago include Moroccans, Egyptians, Jordanians, and Algerians.

 Asian Americans

 In 2011 Asians make up 12.7% of the population in the northwestern Chicago suburbs.
 As of the 2010 U.S. census, the 10 suburbs with the highest percentages of Asians were South Barrington, Oak Brook, Hoffman Estates, Glendale Heights, Schaumburg, Vernon Hills, Buffalo Grove, Hanover Park, Streamwood, and Naperville.
 As of 2011, in DuPage County, 10.1% of the population was Asian, and in Lake County 6.3% of the population was Asian.

+In 2024, the distribution of Asian-Americans throughout Chicago's 77 official community areas were as follows: